LokksGaming/DiscoReview/README.md

 # DiscoReview
-A review plugin for Minecraft.
+Please review the wiki for important information about the plugin.